 A Righteousness Surpassing the Pharisees

 The end of this portion would have seemed strange to Jesus’ audience.
 The Pharisees were the most righteous branch of Judaism.
-They practiced and taught a strict adherence to the Law and all of its requirements.
+They practiced and taught strict adherence to the Law and all of its requirements.
 As Jesus points out in his following teachings, they tended toward practicing the letter rather than the spirit of the Law.
 But still, to those listening to Jesus, they must have wondered how anyone could enter the kingdom if they had to be better than the Pharisees.

 The answer to this becomes clear after Jesus’ sacrificial death on the cross and the coming of the Holy Spirit.
 In Romans 3:21-22 Paul says that there is a righteousness that is distinct from that obtained through the Law.
-The Law and Prophets testify to this righteousness and it finds its fulfillment in Jesus.
-This righteousness is the righteousness of Christ, and is given to us through faith in Christ.
+The Law and Prophets testify to this righteousness, and it finds its fulfillment in Jesus.
+This righteousness is the righteousness of Christ and is given to us through faith in Christ.
 It is an imputed righteousness, not an earned righteousness, one freely given to all who believe.

 - An Introduction to the Sermon on the Mount